 Should you get an Amp or DAC?

 A DAC: A Digital to Analog converters job is to convert the 1’s and 0’s from your computer, into an analog sound that you hear (and vice versa).
-During a microphone recording, the computer takes the analog (your voice), and coverts it into data that it can understand (1’s and 0’s).
-Basically either of these exchanges are always happening depending on what you’re doing.
-The only reason you would upgrade a DAC is if your existing one is crap.
-I can rhyme!
-(Sorta).
-You’ll know because it either won’t be loud enough, or just generally sound bad (noise, crackling, etc).
-I also go into more detail about it in the article mentioned above, as well as this one: What is Headphone Impedance?. 🙂
+During a microphone recording, the computer takes the analog (your voice) and converts it into data that it can understand (1’s and 0’s).
+Basically, either of these exchanges is always happening depending on what you’re doing.
+The only reason you would upgrade a DAC is if your existing one is crappy.
+You’ll know because it either won’t be loud enough or just generally sound bad (noise, crackling, etc).
+What is a USB DAC?

 For the question of should you get one, in almost all cases I say yes.
 Why?
 Because it’s going to instantly increase sound quality across the board.

-If you only have a Benjamin or less to spend, the E10K is the absolute go to solution in my opinion.
+If you only have a Benjamin or less to spend, the E10K is the absolute go-to solution in my opinion.
 It’s one of the best portable budget Amp/DAC combos.
-With an output impedance of less than 1.04, it will also power most headphones without issue.
-I would steer clear of trying to use it with 600 Ohm headphones, as well as power hungry planar magnetics with their weird drivers. 😛 What is a headphone driver?
+With an output impedance of less than 1.04, it will sound very crisp and also power most headphones without issue.
+I would steer clear of trying to use it with 600 Ohm headphones, as well as power-hungry planar magnetics with their weird drivers. 😛 What is a headphone driver?
 However, these will work with cans like the HD600, and the amp is more capable than some give it credit for.
 I love the crisp and neutral sound these provide.
 Comes with coaxial out, line out, and USB.
 Very clean signal, lots of detail.
 You like!